Effective: 30 October 2019

 - We store your basic account information – such as your name, phone number and email address – and list of friends until you ask us to delete them.

 - We store location information for different lengths of time based on how precise it is and which services you use.
-For example, if you use the Map, we store information about your favourite places for up to 40 days so we can show you Actionmoji and improve your experience.
-If location information is associated with a Snap – such as those saved to Memories or posted to Our Story – we’ll retain that location as long as we store the Snap.
+For example, if you use the Map, we store information about your favourite places for up to 40 days so we can personalise and improve your experience.
+If location information is associated with a Snap – like those saved to Memories or posted to Our Story – we’ll retain that location as long as we store the Snap.

 - We’re constantly collecting and updating information about the things you might like and dislike, so we can provide you with more relevant content and adverts.
 Go here to learn more.